#CaseoftheWeekCase Law

 Case of the Week Episode 157

-Each week here on the Case of the Week, I choose a recent decision in eDiscovery case law and talk to you about the practical implications of that decision for you and your clients.
+Each week here on the Case of the Week, I choose a recent decision in ediscovery case law and talk to you about the practical implications of that decision for you and your clients.
 This week’s decision is an order on FRE 502(d) and privileged materials that is fantastic language for you to leverage in your matters.

 Before we get started, I wanted to just take just a minute and congratulate our very good friends, Kara Peterson and Richard DiBona of descrybe.ai, and Stephanie Wilkins of Legaltech Hub, as well as all of the winners for their awards at the American Technology Awards this week.
 Your work is amazing and a gift to the legal tech community.
 Thanks so much for everything that you do, and congratulations!